vinistock/sail/CONTRIBUTING.md

 Firstly, all contributions are greatly appreciated.
 Be it opening an issue proposing an improvement, submitting a pull request fixing a bug or any other assistance is helpful.

+Some examples of how to contribute can be found in the [wiki].

 ## Issues

 If you have found a bug or have a suggestion, please make a brief search in the issues section to check if something similar has not been reported already.